 Flexible Repayment Amounts

 Unlike a traditional loan, there is not a set monthly payment.
-Payments are deducted from the daily credit card sales and calculated according to the agreed-upon retrieval rate.
+The provider deducts payments from the daily credit card sales and calculates them according to the agreed-upon retrieval rate.
 For example, at a rate of 15 percent with $3000 dollars in sales, the payment would be $450 dollars.
 If the sales totaled $5000 dollars, the payment would be $750 dollars.
-Depending on the MCA provider, these payments are collected one of three ways:
+Depending on the MCA provider, you can collect these payments in one of three ways:

-• Split withholding: Payments will be made automatically through the merchant’s credit card processor.
+- Split withholding: Payments will be made automatically through the merchant’s credit card processor.
 They split the revenue received and send the MCA provider’s percentage directly to them.
-The remaining revenue would be sent to the merchant’s business account.
+The funder sends the remaining revenue to the merchant’s business account.

-• Lockbox withholding: Credit card revenue is sent to a special bank account that is opened in the merchant’s name.
-The MCA provider will have partnered with the bank so that if they provide appropriate contracts their “split” will be automatically sent to the MCA company and the remaining revenue will then be automatically forwarded to the merchant’s regular business account.
+- Lockbox withholding: Credit card revenue is sent to a special bank account that is opened in the merchant’s name.
+The MCA provider will have partnered with the bank.
+If they provide appropriate contracts, they will automatically send their “split” to the MCA company.
+They will then automatically forward the remaining revenue to the merchant’s regular business account.

-• ACH withholding: The MCA provider’s percentage is automatically deducted from the business account via ACH which executes an electronic transfer of funds between bank accounts.
+ACH withholding: The MCA provider automatically deducts their percentage from the business account via ACH, executing an electronic transfer of funds between bank accounts.

 With A MCA Merchant Cash Advance, You’re In Control

-With an MCA merchant cash advance, there are no limits on how the funding is utilized.
-It can be used for new equipment, expansion, marketing or any other business need.
-With traditional bank and SBA loans, there are often restrictions or covenants that dictate how the funding can be spent.
+With an MCA merchant cash advance, you can use the funding without limits.
+You can use it for new equipment, expansion, marketing, or any other business need.
+Traditional bank and SBA loans often have restrictions or covenants dictating how you can spend the funding.

 At CapFlow Funding Group, our team of professionals will help evaluate each business’s unique situation and help you determine which funding option would best the company’s needs.
 In addition to merchant cash advances, we specialize in factoring and other methods of small business funding.
 Contact us today!